Scholarships

 Complete the FAFSA for the current academic year if eligible to do so.
 If unable to complete the FAFSA, please contact the Manchester campus Financial Aid office for guidance.

 • Be enrolled in a degree or certificate program and be homed at the Manchester campus.
+MCC Foundation cannot extend scholarships to students enrolled in a degree or certificate program at another campus.

-• Have a minimum GPA of 2.5.
+• Have a minimum GPA of 2.0.
 (Merit scholarships require min.
 3.0 GPA).

 • Merit scholarships - students with a min.
 3.0 GPA and letter of recommendation from a professor or staff member may apply for consideration.